Turing-Mesh/mesh-ui/README.md

 ### MVP

-The MVP goal of this application is to offer students a centralized location for finding their project feedback for any project they complete in each of the four modules they move through during their time at Turing.
+The MVP goal of the Mesh application is to offer students a centralized location for finding their project feedback for any project they complete in each of the four modules they move through during their time at Turing.

 The userflow for this goal involves: